-Some time series datasets come without explicit labels but have instructions for deriving timestamps.
+Some time series datasets come without explicit labels, but still have instructions for deriving timestamps.
 For example, a list of bank account balances might have records from the beginning of every month, or heart rate readings could be recorded by an app every 10 minutes.
-Use pd.date\range() to generate a DatetimeIndex where the timestamps are equally spaced.
+Use pd.date_range() to generate a DatetimeIndex where the timestamps are equally spaced.
 The function is analogous to np.arange() and has the following parameters.

 Parameter Description

-start Starting date
+Starting date

-End date
+end End date

-periods Number of dates to include
+Number of dates to include

 freq Amount of time between consecutive dates

-normalize Normalizes the start and end times to midnight
+normalize Whether or not to trim the time to midnight

-Table 12.2: Parameters for pd.date\range().
+Table 10.2: Parameters for pd.date_range().

-Exactly three of the parameters start, end, periods, and freq must be specified to generate a range of dates.
+Exactly two of the parameters start, end, and periods must be specified to generate a range of dates.
 The freq parameter accepts a variety of string representations, referred to as offset aliases.
-See Table 12.3 for a sampling of some of the options.
+See Table 10.3 for a sampling of some of the options.
 For a complete list of the options, see http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases.

 Parameter Description

 "D" calendar daily (default)

 "B" business daily

 "H" hourly

-"T" $\operatorname{minutely}$
+"T" minutely

 "S" secondly

 "MS" first day of the month

 "BMS" first weekday of the month

 "W-MON" every Monday

 "WOM-3FRI" every 3rd Friday of the month

-Table 12.3: Options for the freq parameter to pd.date\range().
+Table 10.3: Options for the freq parameter to pd.date_range().